pragkirk/componentarchitecture/README.md

 # From Fragile to Agile Architecture
 A demonstration of architectural agility

-Instructions coming soon.

-Requirements:
+The following information explains how the simple sample application demonstrates several of the practices of agile architecture.
+As the example evolves, so will the explanations.

+## Prove It With Code
+## Architect All the Way Down
+## Generate Documentation
+## Validate and Enforce the Architecture
+## Refactor Mercilessly
+## Keep It As Simple As Possible

-- Java 1.8 ++
-- Gradle for builds
-- GraphViz for visualization
+Requirements: - Java 1.8 ++ - Gradle for builds - GraphViz for visualization